 "The intersectionality of travel can sometimes see individuals face unique modes of discrimination due to their race, gender, disability, class, age or sexuality."

-For many purposeful travellers, the privilege to partake in sustainable tourism is both expensive and excessive.
-Finding ways to maintain travelling purposefully can be extremely difficult, especially when the travel industries status quo of options on offer, do not consider your impact on the many cultures, communities and environments around the world.
-Yet how accessible is purposeful travel to everyone?
+For many sustainable travellers, the privilege to partake in sustainable tourism is both expensive and excessive.
+Finding ways to maintain travelling sustainably can be extremely difficult, especially when the travel industry's status quo of options on offer, do not consider your impact on the many cultures, communities and environments around the world.
+Yet how accessible is sustainable travel to everyone?

 A social life abroad means experiencing and understanding different cultures, languages, customs and new environments.
 Whether you’re a city-breaker, cultural deep diver, or more of a reset-and-recharge type of tourist, the expense of your trip plays a huge part in the ecosystem of the destination you are visiting and your own personal carbon footprint.

 Having passport privilege gives you the freedom to journey wherever you want, allowing you to enhance your experiences of the world.
 For example, if you are a tourist from Europe and America, your passport allows you to travel to most places.
 The same sadly can’t be said for travellers elsewhere.
 In an article the Telegraph, Charity Atukunda, a young artist from Uganda, said “In the moments when I fill out visa applications I envy the ease of being able to travel wherever you want, when you want, without having to prove to someone that you are worthy”.
 Atukunda reinforced the fact that travel is indeed a privilege, one bound to countries with clear colonial pasts.
 This in itself creates a westernised narrative, distorting western perceptions of how accessible travel really is.